How satisfied are you with your job?

 (Allen Associates)

 Flexible working statistics in the UK indicate that working hours are becoming less rigid.
 However, many employees would prefer more flexible working arrangements.
 This should be an issue of interest for employers, as research suggests flexibility can increase productivity by up to 30%.
-Taking control of your own schedule and choosing where to work are among the most significant factors related to work life balance statistics in the UK.
+Taking control of your own schedule and choosing where to work are among the most significant factors related to work-life balance statistics in the UK.

 (Glass Door)